HER2

-Receptor tyrosine-protein kinase erbB-2 is a protein that in humans is encoded by the ERBB2 gene.
+Receptor tyrosine-protein kinase erbB-2 is a protein that normally resides in the membranes of cells and is encoded by the ERBB2 gene.
 ERBB is abbreviated from erythroblastic oncogene B, a gene originally isolated from the avian genome.
 The human protein is also frequently referred to as HER2 (human epidermal growth factor receptor 2) or CD340 (cluster of differentiation 340).

 HER2 is a member of the human epidermal growth factor receptor (HER/EGFR/ERBB) family.
-But contrary to other member of the ERBB family, HER2 does not directly bind ligand.
+But contrary to other members of the ERBB family, HER2 does not directly bind ligand.
 HER2 activation results from heterodimerization with another ERBB member or by homodimerization when HER2 concentration are high, for instance in cancer.
 Amplification or over-expression of this oncogene has been shown to play an important role in the development and progression of certain aggressive types of breast cancer.
 In recent years the protein has become an important biomarker and target of therapy for approximately 30% of breast cancer patients.

 Name

-HER2 is so named because it has a similar structure to human epidermal growth factor receptor, or HER1.
-Neu is so named because it was derived from a rodent glioblastoma cell line, a type of neural tumor.
-ErbB-2 was named for its similarity to ErbB (avian erythroblastosis oncogene B), the oncogene later found to code for EGFR.
-Molecular cloning of the gene showed that HER2, Neu, and ErbB-2 are all encoded by the same orthologs.
+HER2 is named as such due to structural similarities with human epidermal growth factor receptor 1, or HER1.

+The Neu alias of HER2 derives its name from the parent glioblastoma cell line - a type of neural tumor found in rodents.

+ErbB-2 was named for its similarity to avian erythroblastosis oncogene B, ErbB; the oncogene later shown to code for epidermal growth factor receptor, EGFR.

+Molecular cloning of EGFR discovered that HER2, Neu, and ErbB-2 are all encoded by the same orthologs.